Commercial model

 How the Forerunner K2 Bumblebee communicates with your network, smart home devices, cloud services, and companion apps.

-The Forerunner K2 Bumblebee by Kepler Robot integrates 8 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
+The Forerunner K2 Bumblebee by Shanghai Kepler Exploration Robot Co., Ltd. integrates 8 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
+The physical platform features a height of 175cm, a weight of 75kg, providing the foundation on which this technology stack operates.

 The perception layer is built on Vision System, Force Sensors, 96 Fingertip Sensors, IMU.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.